 But by the end of our week, my mind relaxed, as I was swept up in a current of sensation that music and movement and meditation brings.

 The staff gathered together on the night before graduation and one by one we shared our appreciations for each other.

 When it was my turn to acknowledge the instructor, I found myself without words or thoughts.

 How was it possible that I had nothing to offer this woman whose work I had so long admired?

-I searched my mind and caught a glimpse of her earlier that day, sitting across from a student, in rapt attention, while the rest of us dashed off to lunch after the intense session of dance.
+I searched my mind and caught a glimpse of her earlier that day, sitting across from a student, in rapt attention, while the rest of us dashed off to lunch after a full morning of dance.

-She looked like a child in that moment, and I recognized what I witnessed, and spoke this word in appreciation of her work:
+Megha looked like a child in that moment, and I recognized what I witnessed, and spoke this word in appreciation of her:

-When we took our seats and watched as the diplomas were bestowed, my delight was so great that I tasted pure joy.
+When we took our seats, and I watched as the diplomas were bestowed, my delight was so great that I tasted pure joy.

-Music began to play and they formed a semi-circle in front of us, while others left the room and re-entered in a procession down the winding rose-petaled path, each bearing a basket in front of her heart.
+Music began to play and the women formed a semi-circle in front of us, while a small group left the room and re-entered in a procession down the winding rose-petaled path, each bearing a basket in front of her heart.